 Due to cultural differences Scotland and Northern Ireland have slightly different days off.
 As Hogmanay (New Years) was traditionally a bigger deal than Christmas in Scotland, they get a New Year’s Holiday day off on the 2nd of January.
 They also have an early August Bank Holiday (first Monday in August) but don’t get the late August Bank Holiday off.
 If you’re booking your trip from Scotland, don’t forget St Andrew’s Day - which is the 30th of November but usually taken as the nearest Monday to that.

-In Northern Ireland you also get St Patrick’s Day off in March, the closest Monday to March 17.
+In Northern Ireland you also get St Patrick’s Day off in March, on March 17.
 As well as the Battle of the Boyne Day on July 12.

 Now you have all the dates, the next question surely must be where’s the best places to go?
 We’ve pulled together our favourite Easter Bank Holiday destinations for you to consider.
 Looking for somewhere to visit over the May Bank Holiday? - these deals should give you something to think about for when the weather is warmer.
 The August Bank Holiday is a great way to finish off the summer.